-Pharrell stands in the studio, laughing, as he retells stories from the days before there was fame; before there was any money, when The Neptunes made their music in the attic of Chad Hugo’s parents home.
+Pharrell stands in the studio, laughing, as he retells stories from the days before there was fame or money; when The Neptunes made their music in the attic of Chad Hugo’s parents home.
 It wasn’t your regular, stuffy attic, but a fully carpeted bedroom with studio equipment.
 Pharrell vividly remembers the complaints about noise, the lectures about keeping it down for the sake of Chad’s mom who spent her nights working the graveyard shift, and he can even recall the expression that Chad’s dad wore when he burst into the room and saw Chad tussling with Tammy Lucas.

-Gene Thornton, better known as No Malice, and ½ of The Clipse also has memories of the attic.
-In an interview with Red Bull Music Academy he reminiscence on the sessions full of laughter, recording demos, and how important Chad’s parents were to their success in music.
+Gene Thornton, one-half of Clipse and better known as No Malice, also remembers the attic.
+In a recent interview with Red Bull Music Academy, he reminisced on the sessions and how important Chad’s parents were to their success in music.
 They didn’t have connections in music, they couldn’t buy Chad’s way into the music industry, but they gave their son and his friends a sanctuary to make music.

 Sometimes the best thing you can do for a creative person is to give them the space to create.
 It’s a small gesture but could be more important than any money or connections.
-Before Teddy Riley, before any big placements, it was Chad’s parents who were the silent benefactors who gave The Neptunes’ a chance to make it.
+Before Teddy Riley, and before any big placements, Chad’s parents were the silent benefactors who gave The Neptunes’ a chance to make it.
 Imagine how different things would be if Chad’s dad didn’t allow them to come back after the stupid fight?
-What If Chad’s hard working mom decided to kick everyone out just so she could have some peace to sleep?
+What If Chad’s hard-working mom kicked everyone out so she could have some peace?
 Could you blame her?
 There’s nothing pleasant about coming home after a long, grueling night shift to the sounds of banging instruments.
 Chad’s parents made a sacrifice, success wasn’t certain, it wasn’t something they could foresee, but by giving them the attic, they gave them a chance.
 A chance is all they needed.

-The life of an artist doesn’t guarantee any form of success.
+The life of an artist guarantees no success.
 You can try your entire life to “make it” in the creative field and only make enough money to buy a few happy meals from Ronald McDonald.
 I understand parents who push their children to seek opportunities in fields with more stability, but I also understand that those fields aren’t for everyone—they weren’t for me.
-That’s why we have to appreciate the parents who go the extra mile to do all they can for their children’s dreams.
+That’s why we have to appreciate the parents who go the extra mile to do all they can to support their children’s dreams.
 Those parents are the true unsung heroes of the music industry and all creative occupations.
-Chasing your dream is a little bit easier when there’s someone with a hand on your back pushing you to go further.
+Chasing your dream is a little bit easier when there’s someone with a hand on your back, pushing you to go further.

 Be thankful if you have that encouragement, that support, that love.